 Go-To-Guide Lunch: In-N-Out Burger

-Favorite Tour: Volcanoes of Washington "...it's close to home and has some great hiking!"
+Favorite Tour: Volcanoes of Washington "...it's close to home, with good throwing sticks and great hiking!"

 Favorite Place to Stay: Lakedale Lodge.
 "They love dogs and have a great lake to play in."